-In Pittsburgh, as in all of Pennsylvania, people charged with voluntary manslaughter are faced with severe punishments, which include lengthy prison sentences.
-If you find yourself in this situation, you will need an experienced Pittsburgh criminal defense lawyer, one who will be at your side every step of this stressful journey, and one who will provide an effective and compelling defense.
+In Washington, as well as throughout Pennsylvania, those charged with voluntary manslaughter face severe punishments, including lengthy prison sentences.
+If you find yourself in this challenging situation, having an experienced Washington PA criminal lawyer by your side becomes paramount.
+They will navigate this stressful journey with you, offering an effective and compelling defense.

 Facts About Voluntary Manslaughter

-The crime of voluntary manslaughter is a first-degree felony.
-A conviction can come with a prison sentence of up to 20 years, so contacting a manslaughter defense attorney in Pittsburgh is an important step to take.
+The crime of voluntary manslaughter is categorized as a first-degree felony.
+Convictions carry a potential prison sentence of up to 20 years, underscoring the significance of seeking legal representation from a skilled manslaughter defense attorney in Washington.

 What do I do if I am Charged?